TauGuide/tau-guide-documents/docs/quick-start.md

 ### 9. Who is the Lead Developer Ohad Asor?

-Read more about the [Tau-Chain Developers Team](http://tau.guide/#teams)
+Read more about the [Tauchain Developers Team](http://tau.guide/#teams)

 Ohad Asor is an accomplished mathematician, programmer, computer scientist and logician.
-Ohad went to university at the age of 13, and is regarded by many as a true genius even among prodigies.
+Ohad went to university ataut the age of 13, and is regarded by many as a true genius even among prodigies.
 He has devoted almost all his spare time to rigorous academic studies, and as a result, has developed extensive knowledge that few experts could match.

 Ohad has over 30 years of experience in programming (don't worry he's not that old, only 37).
 Tau's design is the culmination of years of research by Ohad, particularly in the areas of complexity theory, linear algebra, logic and social choice theory.
 It represents the seamless combination of the cutting edge of all these fields.